-It is difficult to capture all land owners' intentions for the long term and, whilst every effort has been made to allocate suitable large sites, this is based on current known land owners' intentions.
-For this reason the Borough Council has calculated a windfall allowance of 198 dwellings at Farnham on large sites for the last 5 years of the Plan period (2024 - 2031) based on the average per annum over the last 11 years.
+It is difficult to capture all land owners' intentions for the long term and, whilst every effort has been made to allocate suitable sites over 0.2ha, this is based on current known land owners' intentions.
+For this reason the Borough Council has calculated a windfall allowance of 198 dwellings at Farnham on large sites for the last 5 years of the Plan period (2026/7 - 2030/31) based on the average per annum over the last 11 years.